Back

 Antihistamines

-If your nasojugal fat pads or under-eye bags are formed due to allergies, antihistamines may be the solution.
-Some over-the-counter medications such as Benadryl, Zyrtec, or Claritin can be effective, but it is better to consult a doctor before taking any medications.
+If your under-eye bags come from allergies, antihistamines may do the job.
+Over-the-counter options like Benadryl, Zyrtec, or Claritin can help, but it is best to check with a doctor before you take anything.
 (18)

-Creams can hide the appearance of under-eye bags, but creams containing retinol is the key to solve under-eye skin issues.
-Retinol is essential to produce collagen.
-Some over-the-counter creams contain retinol, but if your nasojugal fat pads are advanced, you may need a higher concentration of retinol.
+Creams can hide under-eye bags, and the ones with retinol are the key to dealing with the skin itself, since retinol helps your body make collagen.
+Some over-the-counter creams have it, but if your bags are advanced you may need a stronger concentration.
 Pregnant women should avoid retinol and vitamin A creams.
 (19)

 Blepharoplasty

-Lower eyelid blepharoplasty is the best cosmetic procedure for nasojugal fat pads.
-The procedure lifts the lower eyelid and removes any excess tissues under the eyes and between the nose and the eyes.
+Lower eyelid blepharoplasty is the standout procedure for under-eye bags.
+It lifts the lower lid and removes the excess tissue under the eyes and between the nose and the eyes.
 (20)

 Microneedling

-Injectable fillers are a temporary solution for nasojugal fat pads.
-Fillers are injected around and under the eyes to make the transfer of fats from the nasojugal fat pads to the cheeks smoothly and softly.
-The procedure does not cause any pain.
+Injectable fillers are a temporary option.
+They are placed around and under the eyes to smooth the transition of fat from the bags into the cheeks.
+The procedure is painless.
 (22)

 References